cysouw/diathesis/text/c04_reflexive.md

  \a.
 Ich verabschiede mich von ihm.
  \b.
 Ich verabschiede ihn.
  \c.
 Er verabschiedet mich.

-## Diatheses with promotion to subject

-Reflexive diatheses are not used for promotion of arguments.
-The diathesis presented below is probably best be seen as a diachronic quirk, showing that every linguistic generalization can be overruled by incidental developments of language change.

-### [ AP | NP ] Reflexive accusative-to-nominative {#sec:reflexive-accusative-to-nominative}

-These alternations are ongoing replacements of old-fashioned constructions.
-The presence of a reflexive pronoun can probably best be interpreted as a side-effect of the old accusative being supplemented by a new nominative.

-**Attested Verbs**

-- *ekeln, grauen*

-**Examples**

-- Mich ekelt (es) vor dem Spinat.
-Ich ekele mich vor dem Spinat.
-- Mich graut es.
-Ich graue mich.

-## Diatheses with subject exchange

-### --- [ OBJ > SBJ > OBJ ] Passive --- {.unnumbered}

 ### [ NA | DN ] Reflexive dative passive {#sec:reflexive-sich-dative-passive}